hwiaaiwh/discrete-math-algos/README.md

-basically some pathing algorithms using matrices that i did for high school
+basically some pathing functions using matrices that i did for high school